Verney Junction railway station: Present and future

-The permanent way from Quainton Road to its connection with the Varsity Line has been closed and lifted; there are no plans to reinstate it.
-Likewise, the route to Banbury is long disused and has returned to farm-land.
 A single-track freight line from Bletchley to Bicester was retained and then abandoned in place in 1993.
 Until late 2019, this track had remained rusted beyond use and in overgrown state, albeit with modern signage still warning travellers to watch for approaching trains.
 From early 2020, the route has been cleared as part of engineering works on the East West Rail project.
 Of the station itself, the stationmaster's house remains as a private residence, and the station ticket office has become a private garage.
 The platform edges have also survived in a dilapidated state.
 The stationmaster's house's garden occupies the former Metropolitan trackbed.

 As of July 2020, works are scheduled for "late 2020" to begin clearing the route for the new line.